BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 This post focuses on a certain field of novelty detection algorithms, namely the density-based approach.
 Generally speaking, these algorithms search for outliers by looking for distribution patterns in the data points and subsequently labeling the data points that do not fit the pattern as outliers.

 # Gaussian Density Estimation (Unigaussian Method)
 The first of the code examples covers the most basic approach of density-based novelty detection.
 In the most simple form of density estimation, we assume that the data is distributed over a single Gaussian function.
-Based on this assumption, we can calculate the maximum likelihood estimators for the mean and the standard deviation of the data points.
-In a further assumption, we define every data point that has low value according to the density function to be an outlier.
+Based on this assumption, we can calculate the maximum likelihood estimators for the mean and the standard deviation of the training dataset.
+In a further assumption, we define every test sample that has low value according to the density function to be an outlier.

 ### The imports
-First, the libraries required for our program are imported.
+First, the modules required for our program are imported.
 In this case, we use ```pyplot```, ```pandas``` and ```seaborn``` for plotting purposes, ```numpy``` for our linear algebra calculations and and the ```stats``` module from ```scipy``` to facilitate handling our stochastic functions.
 The code is written in Python 3 and should run in any updated, solved environment with some additional scientific Python libraries installed.
 Additionally, when using Jupyter, ```matplotlib``` should be configured to the "notebook" layout.
 Sometimes, 3D plots appear very small in Jupyter, so we fix the graph size in the last line.

 ```python
 # For plotting